How I moved Worksy SEO ranking from 23 to 4 without any link building

 - Boost employee mental health

 They sounded nice, but they did not establish us as an authority on the actual software.
+Plus, which HR officer would google these terms?
 The XML sitemap was a mess of inconsistent topics that were not going to get us anywhere.

 I knew we needed a change.
 Here is how I brought the strategy in-house, overhauled the content architecture, and drove real business results.